Los Angeles city councilman charged with embezzlement and perjury

 LOS ANGELES (AP) — Prosecutors charged a Los Angeles city councilman with embezzlement and perjury Tuesday in the latest criminal case to upend the scandal-plagued governing board of the nation’s second-largest city.

 Curren Price, Jr. faces five counts of grand theft by embezzlement, three counts of perjury and two counts of conflict of interest, according to the Los Angeles County District Attorney’s Office.
-The office did not release the criminal complaint or any details about what the charges stem from.
+The office did not release the criminal complaint or any details about the charges.

-The council has been rocked by a series of scandals.
-In March, a longtime councilman was convicted on federal corruption charges.
+The council and city government have been shaken by a series of recent scandals.

+In March, former Democratic City Councilman Mark Ridley-Thomas — a one-time legislator, county supervisor and a fixture in local politics for decades — was found guilty in federal court of seven felonies, including conspiracy, bribery and fraud.

 Last year, a racism scandal that shook public trust in Los Angeles government triggered the resignation in October of then-City Council President Nury Martinez and a powerful labor leader, Ron Herrera.

+After an FBI investigation, two other former council members pleaded guilty to federal corruption charges in recent years.

+Former Mayor Eric Garcetti, who left office in December, was shadowed by sexual harassment allegations against one of his former top aides.

 Price was first elected to the council in 2013 and currently serves as its president pro tempore.
 His district includes South Los Angeles and parts of the city’s downtown.
 His term is set to expire in 2026.